Vancouver Birthing Complication Lawyers

 Umbilical Cord Compression During Labour or Delivery

-The well-being of a baby during labour and delivery is typically monitored in order to track changes in the fetal heart rate in relation to the mother’s contractions and other stressors during labour.
-Doctors and other delivery room personnel need to properly monitor the mother and baby during the birth and take the necessary steps to treat any problems that may arise.
+The well-being of a baby during labour and delivery is typically monitored for signs of distress.
+The staff will keep track of changes in the fetal heart rate in relation to the mother’s contractions and other stressors during the labour process.
+Doctors, nurses, and other health care providers need to properly monitor the mother and baby during the entire birth process and take the necessary steps to treat any problems that may arise as quickly as possible.

 Many hospitals use electronic fetal monitors on women in labour, even those with expected normal vaginal deliveries.
 The monitor will measure and record the fetal heart rate.
 Obstetricians and nurses are trained in how to interpret these recordings and how to recognize patterns of distress.

 Injuries can be caused by a failure to correctly interpret warning signs or a delay in the notification of the doctor after the nurse becomes aware of a problem.

 Umbilical cord compression is a medical term used to describe when a baby’s umbilical cord becomes flattened by pressure or stretched during labour and delivery.
 The result is a temporary slowdown in the blood flow to the fetus.
 These changes to the fetal heart rate aren’t normally a big problem.
 They can occur either during pregnancy or labour.
 Umbilical cord complications are actually more common than most people think and generally occur in one out of ten deliveries.
 They can, however, cause the need for an emergency cesarean section (c-section) and may cause permanent damage to the unborn baby such as brain damage or cerebral palsy if there is a lack of oxygen (known as birth asphyxia) for a long enough period of time before the problem is detected and resolved.